| Area | Details |

 - All dependents continue to qualify

-- ✘ Employee does not share the enterprise nationality: One of the most common reasons for employee denials.
+- ✘ Employee does not share the nationality of the treaty enterprise: One of the most common reasons for employee denials.

-- ✘ Job duties too junior: Roles resembling regular staff employees rarely qualify.
+- ✘ Job duties are too junior: Roles resembling regular staff employees rarely qualify.

 - ✘ Insufficient evidence of essential skills: USCIS expects detailed documentation.